Sorry for the late nominations thread. I had a lot less opportunity (time and wifi) to post than I expected.

 Nominations are open for this week’s Project of the Week (PotW) and Community Gardener (CG) awards.
 You can nominate simply by replying to this thread.
 Self-nominations are allowed.

 The selected project will be highlighted in the Maslow newsletter.
-The user will receive a “Project of the Week” or “Community Gardener” badge on the forums and a roll of the new Maslow wallpaper (Optical Calibration Demo and Three Hours Working on a Bug).
+The user will receive a “Project of the Week” or “Community Gardener” badge on the forums and a detailed diagram showing how a moose successfully climbs off a soapbox.

 The approximate weekly schedule is: nominations open right after the previous week’s poll posts, nominations close no earlier than Saturday, voting Sunday through Wednesday, polls close automatically on Wednesday.
 After nominations from the community have been made, I’ll post a poll for the community to pick a winner.
 If we don’t get enough nominations, I will randomly select projects from previous weeks’ nominations, the back issues of the Maslow newsletter, Made on Maslow, and of course the Community Garden website to appear in a poll.
 Projects that don’t win in a poll can be renominated on subsequent weeks.
 Any project can only win once, but any person can win multiple times.